auth0/auth0-java/README.md

 ## Documentation
 - [Examples](./EXAMPLES.md) - code samples for common auth0-java scenarios.
+- [Migration Guide](./MIGRATION_GUIDE.md) - guidance for updating your application to use version 2 of auth0-java.
 - [Docs site](https://www.auth0.com/docs) - explore our docs site and learn more about Auth0.

 ## Getting Started